molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Host Component</aside>

 First, we need a host Component that applies the Structural Directive under test.
-We let it render a list of 10 numbers, 3 numbers on each page.
+We let it render a list of ten numbers, three numbers on each page.

 ```typescript
 const items = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];